 As usual, always ease into exercise, and pace yourself.
 Exercise is one of the things breast reduction patients are most excited about after their surgery.
 Still, you don’t want to compromise your results by rushing into heavy workouts too quickly.

-1. Don’t strain your incisions.
+1. Don’t strain your breast reduction scars.

-As stated above, one of the most common problems after breast reduction surgery occurs when patients rush back into activity too soon.
+As stated above, one of the most common problems after breast reduction occurs when patients rush back into activity too soon.
 They’re excited about their results, and they want to run, play sports, and exercise.
 It’s definitely great to be excited about physical activity, but don’t strain your incisions too soon.

 Pulling and stretching on your incisions can cause them not only to open up, but to be agitated in such a way as to create a worsened scar over time.
 Especially during the first few weeks of recovery, stay relatively still, make gentle movements, and do not stretch or strain.